soupi/learn-haskell-blog-generator/src/03-html/04-safer_construction.md

 - `Structure . el "p" :: String -> Structure`
 - `(.) :: (b -> c) -> (a -> b) -> (a -> c)`

-When we try to figure out if an expression type check, we try to match the types and see if they work.
+When we try to figure out if an expression type checks, we try to match the types and see if they work.
 If they are the same type, all is well.
 If one of them is a type variable and the other isn't we write down that the type variable should now be the concrete type, and see